AYGA2K/SpringBoot-Student-Attendance/README.md

 - Create, update, and delete student records.
 - Record student absences.
-- View a list of students and their attendance status.
+- View a list of absence students .

 ## Technologies Used